Eccentric-Anomalies/tungsten-moon-site/docs/demo/demo_intro.md

 * To help with achieving orbit, apoapsis and periapsis altitudes are reported ("ORBITAL APSIDES" AA and PA, respectively) for the current spacecraft altitude and velocity vector.

 ---

-## Known Bugs
-* The landing logic occcasionally glitches when landing on the seam between scenery meshes (you fall through the ground).
-Just press R to start over.

----

-## Road Map
-* UI for graphics settings
-* Richer objectives, challenges, achievements.
-* Limited resources, requiring resource gathering (survival mode).
-* A story.